 If making the same day as eating, cover with cling film and leave on the work top.
 Yet, when making the day before, leave out the parsley, cool, cover and store in the fridge.
 Remove and allow to sit at room temperature for one hour, garnish with freshly chopped parsley and then serve.

 Since this salad is so versatile, it can be served alongside grilled chicken, salmon, or burgers and ribs at a barbecue.
-Likewise, it can also be served on its own.
+Likewise, it can also be served on its own as a tasty vegetarian or vegan meal.

 If you have enjoyed this recipe for Roasted Summer Vegetable Orzo Salad you may also like these:

-Yet, even with this consideration, there is little to rival blackberry picking in August and September.
-Connecting us all to nature and the natural season of harvest.
+Yet, even with this consideration, there is little to rival the fun of blackberry picking in August and September.
+Above all connecting us all to nature and the natural season of harvest.

 Whatever you are making, baking and creating in your kitchens, have fun preparing our feast.